4.9 /5

 97% of our private tutors on Superprof give the first hour of painting classes for free.

 Learning to paint is a favourite pastime for many people and offers a number of benefits.
-Did you know that painting aids brain development and improves hand-eye coordination?
+Did you know that painting helps brain development and improves hand-eye coordination?

 On Superprof you can learn to paint in whatever style interests you most.
 Whether you are interested in learning to paint manga characters or cartoons, illustration, acrylic or watercolour painting and more.

-A messaging system allows you to communicate with your tutor to organise your painting lessons whether you want to learn from the comfort of your home or take online classes
+A messaging system allows you to get in contact with your tutor to organise your painting classes whether you want to learn from home or at an outside location

-There are currently 25 private painting tutors available to give painting classes in Calgary and the suburban areas.
+There are currently 32 teachers available to give painting lessons in Calgary and the surrounding areas.

-To find a private tutor, check out their cv to find out more information about their courses.
+To find a private tutor, check out their teaching ad to find out more information about their courses.

 For the novices and hobbyists seeking to start their painting journey, there are various avenues for you to learn how to properly paint.
 You can either enrol yourself in an arts school or employ the services of a private tutor.